 One of the best uses of British Airways Avios points is for short flights on American Airlines.
 That’s because a one-way coach award ticket is only 7,500 British Airways Avios points for flights up to 1,151 miles.
 This applies to American Airlines flights from:

 - Washington, DC National (DCA)

 If you have a longer flight or a connection, you’ll be better off booking with American Airlines miles.

 For example, a winter one-way flight from Charlotte to Orlando on American Airlines costs $376, but you can book this same flight for only 7,500 British Airways Avios points.

 If you are looking at booking a connecting flight or have one of the longer American Airlines flights, your better bet is going to be to use your American Airlines miles to book your ticket.
 American Airlines charges 12,500 American Airlines miles for a one-way award flight from anywhere in the continental US, or 25,000 American Airlines miles round-trip.

-United Airlines flies direct to Orlando from 8 destinations in the US.
-For the most part, United Airlines charges 12,500 United Airlines miles for a one-way award flight from the mainland US.
-And 25,000 United Airlines miles for a round-trip flight.
+United Airlines flies direct to Orlando from eight destinations in the US.
+For the most part, United Airlines charges 12,500 United Airlines miles for a one-way award flight from the mainland US, and 25,000 United Airlines miles for a round-trip flight.

-But these prices only apply for travel before November 15, 2019.
-For flights after that date, United will price awards dynamically.
-So you should expect the price to vary according to the cash price of the flight.
+These prices only apply for travel before November 15, 2019.
+For flights after that date, United will price awards dynamically, so you should expect the price to vary according to the cash price of the flight.
 You’re likely to find cheaper awards during low seasons and outrageously priced flights during times of high demand.